 Issues, Risks and Potential Impacts Mitigating Strategies The programs that BCIC funds are designed to lower the risk that a new entrepreneurial venture will fail.
-It is possible that these programs won't actually improve outcomes, despite the quality and care taken in their design and delivery.
-Mitigation: BCIC uses course material developed for entrepreneurial education and practice by prominent and successful organizations like the Michigan Institute of Technology (MIT).
-BCIC programs using such material are customized and updated for the British Columbia context by local organizations like ACETECH, the Association of Technology CEO's.
+It is possible that these programs will not actually improve outcomes, despite the quality and care taken in their design and delivery.
+MITIGATION: BCIC uses course material developed for entrepreneurial education by thought leaders such as Steve Blank and the Massachusetts Institute of Technology (MIT).
+BCIC programs are customized for the BC context by local organizations like ACETECH, the Association of Technology CEOs.
+It is also recognized that some ventures will fail, and their founders will be successful with future ventures, drawing on their experience and learning.
 The regional and educational partners are independent not-for-profit organizations governed by their own boards and management teams.
 Many have revenue streams from sources other than BCIC.
 It is a significant operational risk that economic forces in their region or strategic changes within their governance structure might cause them to decline to continue delivering BCIC's programs.
-Mitigation: the program delivery and support burden will be divided among several partners at all times, ensuring that if one drops out, others can quickly develop capacity to replace them.
-Further, new partners will be chosen as required using a competitive Request for Proposals process.
+MITIGATION: The program delivery and support burden will be divided among several partners at all times, ensuring that if one partner drops out, others can quickly develop capacity to replace them.
+BCIC provides funding to organizations based on proposals for programs that meet our mandate.
+We solicit proposals first from existing funded partners.
+If they cannot meet our requirements, we may use a competitive Request for Proposal process.
+BCIC requires BC Acceleration Network partners to develop sustainability plans to address future funding issues, which may include less financial support from BCIC.
 In the early phases of several BCIC acceleration programs, many highly qualified business people have made themselves available to participate as volunteers in the BCIC Mentor program or become paid Executives-in-Residence for the delivery partners.
-These individuals, all of them highly qualified, may leave the program after a period when they feel they've done enough and are looking for other opportunities.
-Mitigation: BCIC will maintain a steady promotion of programs that rely on volunteer Mentors and paid Executives-in-Residence and induct new participants at a sufficient rate to ensure that Mentors and Executives-in-Residence are not overburdened and that there is an adequate new intake to cover vacancies from departures and retirements.
+These individuals, all of them highly qualified, may leave the program after a period when they feel they have done enough and are looking for other opportunities.
+MITIGATION: Turnover among mentors and EIRs is expected.
+BCIC will continue to create awareness of opportunities for mentors and EIRs and will induct new participants at a sufficient rate to ensure that these individuals are not overburdened and that there is an adequate new intake to cover vacancies from departures and retirements.